Harinder Singh Sekhon: Biography

-In 2017, Harinder captained ‘Malaysia XI’ in two matches presenting T20 series vs. Maldives in Kuala Lumpur, Malaysia.
+In 2017, Harinder captained the Malaysia XI cricket team in two matches presenting T20 series vs. Maldives in Kuala Lumpur, Malaysia.

 In the same year, he also represented Malaysia in the Indoor Cricket World Cup held in Dubai.
 The match attracted more than 400 indoor cricketers.
 Harinder was the first Malaysian to make such a representation in the sport.
 On 13 November 2016, he participated in the national cricket debut of Malaysia vs. Singapore in Johor.
 Harinder has also toured Sri Lanka with the national team 2018 and in 2019 played a season of the first grade cricket in Queensland, Australia where he went to play representative district level.